malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-The certificate of the Defender.
+The certificate of the enforcer.

 ##### `certificateRequest`